voyc/drzinn/README.md

      Note: Do NOT allow the modified config.php file to get into the repository.

   1. Run the sql grant statements found in the config.php file, modified with your dbuser name.

+## History

+Created the Flash project and wrote user management into it.

+Created the Login project and copied the user management code from Flash.
+Anticipating that this project would be used by Flash, Guru, Voyc, and other projects.
+Either embedded into each project, or as a stand-alone single-signon app.

+Created the Secure project and copied the code from Login.
+Finished the PHP services.
+Wrote a unit test program now named svctest.
+Started working on a UI program to call the services.

+April 2016 - Created the Accounts project and copied the code from Secure.
+Put in git repository.

+The Flash project has three entry points: index, flash, and bahasa.

+UI concept
+The User object does his own login etc.
+The User object resides in each app.
+Each app may extend it differently.
+Should we do a simple Accounts demo, or go all in with Minimal, and create something that can drop into Flash and other apps?
+Because we are looking at the User Object.
+I think it needs to use the Observer so it is loosely coupled to any other app.

+How to use Accounts in other projects.
+	Server code.
+	Client UI code.
+	Client app code, especially the User Object.
+Options.
+	1. Let each app fork its own version of Accounts and include that as a submodule.
+	2. Include Accounts as a submodule.
+Use Inheritance to add app logic to the User Object.
+	3. Use two User objects, one with UA logic, and one with app logic.
+What about the UI?
+	Accounts can provide a string of HTML to add an offscreen div.
+	Accounts can use Minimal, so the UI will work as expected by the app that is also using Minimal.

+Accounts has to be included as two submodules.
+One under HTML.
+One under phplib.
+The svc url will be
+	flash.hagstrand.com/accounts/svc/login
+	flash.hagstrand.com/accounts/svc/ua  where ua is consolidated service.
+	flash.hagstrand.com/accounts/svc  where ua is consolidated service.
+We're doing a POST, so don't confuse that with adding URL parameters.
+Usually svc is a folder.
+Do we want to confuse the convention by making it a php file in this case?
+If that's an issue, then just use a diffent name.
+Make svc a consolidated service in all apps.
+No svc folders.

+## TODO
+  * The create_accounts_schema.sql file exposes a database username.
+Can this be hidden?
+This file is for postgres and would have to be modified for use with mysql.
+We can assume this file will be modified by the user.
+So it's a possibility it could accidentally get committed to the repository after the user has modified it.
+Remove the grants from this file, and add them as comments to config.php, near the db credentials section.
+  * add a config.php.sample file and add it to .gitignore
+  * publish valid username, email, and password requirements here
+  * consolidate all svcs into one
+  * replace cookie with local storage
+  * add remove user (by admin or logged-in user)
+  * add block user (by admin)
+  * add suspend user (by admin)
+  * add svc reverify to resend TIC